-How to Configure PAT on the Router
+How to Set Up PAT on a Cisco Router in GNS3

 To better understand the operating logic of NAT Overload PAT, run the network simulator and follow the steps below.